maciejmiklas/led-clock/README.md

 Well that worked out pretty well when it comes to those skills, but I would recommend to use LED modules combined with MAX Chip, this will save you at least few hours, not mentioning time spent afterwards when single cable gets loose ;) Such combo-module has only 3 wires instead of 16.

 So we have hardware part for our display: 24 led modules with drivers.
 Now it's time to light them up!
 I've decided to go for Arduino Mega, because it has two serial ports, so it's easier to debug things (one port will be used for communication with EPS8266).
-You could also use Uno, it this case you would have to daisy chain MAX chips and change addressing in software.
+You could also use Uno, in this case you would have to daisy chain MAX chips and change addressing in software.
 I've used separate line for each Max chip, but Uno just does not have enough digital output pins.

 I was looking for API that will join all led modules into one canvas, so that you can print spites on it without bothering with transitions between LED modules.
 I did not find anything that would make me happy so I've decided to implement  [one by myself](https://github.com/maciejmiklas/LEDDisplay).
 It provides not only simple canvas, but fonts and few animations.
 Basically everything that will be needed to display time and weather.